Memory or Focus – Which Brain Function Should You Prioritise?

 Focus benefits are readily apparent in tasks that require our full attention.

-For example, when studying for an exam or working on a complex project, a sharp focus can boost your productivity and the quality of your work.
+For example, when studying for an exam or working on a complex project, a sharp focus can boost your and the quality of your work.

 Research has shown that focus enhances our ability to process information, make decisions, and solve problems.